02

 The number of red traffic lights is inversely proportional to the amount of time you have to get there.

-There’s never a parking spot out front unless you’ve already parked two blocks away.
+There’s never a parking spot near the door unless you’ve already parked two blocks away.

 Events start on time only when you’re running late.